pleumann/pasta80/README.md

 $ pl0 --ide
 ```

 to run it in an interactive mode that has an interface similar to Turbo Pascal 3.0.
 When started in an ordinary terminal, this mode relies on the editor `nano` being present on your system.
-You can also run it in a shell within Visual Studio Code, in which case it would default use VSC's editor.
+You can also run it in a shell within Visual Studio Code, in which case it would automatically use VSC's editor.
 In both cases `tnylpo` is expected to be available for running programs.